Coeur d'Alene, Idaho: History

-The Coeur d'Alene people called themselves Schitsu'umsh in their language, a Salishan language, meaning 'those who are found here' or 'the found ones'.
-These Native Americans lived along the rivers and lakes of the region, in a territory of 4000000 acre extending from eastern Washington to Montana; these tribes primarily located their villages and camps near food gathering or processing sites.
+The city was named for the Coeur d'Alene Indians, a Salish people who lived along the rivers and lakes of the region, in a territory of 4000000 acre extending from eastern Washington to Montana; these tribes primarily located their villages and camps near food gathering or processing sites.
 The camps featured conical lodges constructed from poles and mats sewn from tule or animal hides.
 The Coeur d'Alene people were hunter-gatherers who practiced subsistence hunting of wild game and fishing during the salmon runs, and then foraging for berries and other edibles along the shores of the region's numerous lakes and rivers.
 The introduction of the horse around 1760 made hunting and transportation more efficient.

 1800s

-The area was extensively explored by fur trader David Thompson of the North West Company starting in 1807 and in 1809 he established the Kullyspell House trading post on Lake Pend Oreille.
+The area was extensively explored by fur trader David Thompson of the North West Company starting in 1807, and in 1809 he established the Kullyspell House trading post on Lake Pend Oreille.
 (Note: Lewis and Clark noted the likely first contact between the Coeur d'Alene people and European Americans in a trade encounter at a Nez Perce camp on their expedition in 1805; along with trade goods, the trappers unwittingly brought diseases that decimated the native population by about 80 percent.)
-Thompson, who usually used native names to describe the places and people he came across, ascribed the name of 'Pointed Hearts' to one of the tribes he traded with and "Pointed Heart Lake" for the lake they lived near.
-Since Thompson traveled with French-speaking Iroquois guides and scouts, it has been speculated that they may have been the first to refer to the tribe as the Coeur d'Alene.
-As French was the spoken language of the Canadian fur traders, it is likely that "pointed heart" has its origins in the French transliteration of Cœur or "heart", d or "in the middle of" and Alêne or "awl", meaning the tribal traders had hearts as sharp as the tip of an awl – or that they were sharp businessmen.
+Thompson, who usually used native names to describe the places and people he came across, ascribed the name of "Pointed Hearts" to one of the tribes he traded with and "Pointed Heart Lake" to the lake they lived near.
+This term translates the French Cœur d'Alêne, literally meaning "heart of an awl", a name apparently bestowed on the tribe by French-speaking Iroquois who viewed them as shrewd traders.

 The Oregon boundary dispute (or Oregon question) arose as a result of competing British and American claims to the Pacific Northwest of North America in the first half of the 19th century.
 The British had trading ties extending from Canada and had started settlements at Fort Vancouver and at Fort Astoria on the Pacific coast near the mouth of the Columbia River.
 The Oregon Treaty of 1846 ended the disputed joint occupation of the area in present-day Idaho when Britain ceded all rights to land south of the 49th parallel to the United States.